mprevot/ReviewNdepend/README.md

 When it is hard to have immediate vision of the quality of all the code, or at least a vision of the code in its context (not the code written, but the code in its usage in the program), when we need to see the code from a certain point of view, through a certain filter, here comes the need of Ndepend, as static code analyser to understand better differents aspects of the program, and have quite specific requests about the code, and all that come with an **estimation of debt** (in engineering time), and **interest**.

 The best analogy I have about what Ndepends does is **operators** in quantum physics, which correspond to **observables**: we have a complex object which is "totally described" by a wave function, but this wave function doesn't give us a proper feeling about what is happening to the quantum object (atom, molecule ...).
-What do we do ? we apply an operator to get a measure about a certain aspect of the quantum object (~ program), and this measure (eg, energy) is experimentally verifiable, and it means something for the human.
+What do we do ?
+We apply an operator to get a measure about a certain aspect of the quantum object (~ program), and this measure (eg, energy) is experimentally verifiable, and it means something for the human.
 We don't know anything else, and we don't need anything else.
 The difference is that Ndepend doesn't change the state of our program.

 Ndepend's operators are LINQ requests over the code: [CQLINQ](https://www.ndepend.com/default-rules/webframe.html).